Ecosystem

 Shared Foundation

-The cloud platform, the CLI, and the MCP server all rely on the same recurrence engine.
-That means one timezone model, one DST story, and one deterministic interpretation of recurring schedules across every interface.
+The cloud platform, API, CLI, MCP server, and public packages share the same recurrence semantics.
+That means one timezone model, one DST story, one explanation layer, and one canonical JSON representation across every interface.

-- Timezone-safe recurrence semantics across cloud, local, and AI surfaces
+- Timezone-safe recurrence semantics across cloud, local, AI, and library surfaces

 - DST-aware occurrence computation with one consistent interpretation layer